AswaniAloth/ClinicalDataStandardsLab/README.md

 By enforcing standardized structure, naming, timing, and validation at this stage, SDTM enables reliable downstream analysis and consistent interpretation of clinical trial results.

+### **Chapter 3:  ADaM (Analysis Data Model)
+The Analysis Data Model (ADaM) provides a standardized, analysis‑ready structure for clinical trial data derived from SDTM.
+ADaM datasets are designed to support statistical analysis, traceability, and regulatory review by ensuring that analysis results can be clearly understood and independently reproduced.
+In modern CDISC practice, ADaM is not merely a programming convention but a contract between statisticians, programmers, and regulators that defines how analysis results are calculated and interpreted.

 ### **Chapter 6: ARS (Analysis Results Standard)**
 - ARS v1.0 model
 - ARM support